aws-samples/aws-batch-genomics/doc/01-creating-docker-images.md

-cd# Building Docker images for applications
+# Building Docker images for applications

 Each individual application used in the tutorial needs to be packaged as a Docker container.
 Container packaging methodology can vary widely, but for the purposes of this tutorial we will package a set of bioinformatics tools to achieve the following goals: